tomasstolker/diskmap/docs/installation.rst

     $ git pull origin master

 Do you want to makes changes to the code?
 Then please fork the `diskmap` repository on the Github page and clone your own fork instead of the main repository.
-Contributions and pull requests are very welcome (see :ref:`about` section).
+Contributions and pull requests are welcome (see :ref:`about` section).

 Testing `diskmap`
 -----------------

-The installation can be tested by starting Python in interactive mode and printing the `diskmap` version:
+The installation can be tested by starting Python in interactive mode, importing *diskmap*, and printing the installed version number:

 .. code-block:: python

     >>> import diskmap
     >>> diskmap.__version__

-.. |pypi| raw:: html

-   <a href="https://pypi.org/project/diskmap/" target="_blank">PyPI repository</a>

-.. |github| raw:: html

-   <a href="https://github.com/tomasstolker/diskmap" target="_blank">Github</a>

-.. |pip| raw:: html

-   <a href="https://packaging.python.org/tutorials/installing-packages/" target="_blank">pip package manager</a>